 Another great advantage is that they do not crossbreed with any of the Neocaridina species.
 Thus, you can keep them together safely and not have to worry about any hybridization.

-In addition, Filter Shrimp, Vampire Shrimp, Singapore Flower Shrimp, and Amano shrimp will also make a great company for them.
+In addition, Vampire Shrimp, Bamboo (Singapore Flower) Shrimp, Malawa Shrimp, Tangerine Tiger Shrimp, Bee shrimp, Red Nose shrimp, and Amano shrimp (check out my guides about them) will also make a great company for them.

 Many freshwater shrimp from the family Atyidae have been gaining popularity in the aquarium industry over the past years.
 Caridina cf. babaulti is a new species of ornamental aquaculture industry due to its peculiar attractiveness such as body color and morphology.